massCode vs Cacher

 - You want plain files, not a database in the cloud.
 Every snippet and note in massCode is a Markdown file in your Markdown Vault.
 You can read, edit, and back it up with any tool.

-- You want one app for snippets, notes, HTTP, and math. massCode includes Code, Notes, HTTP, Math, and Tools.
+- You want one app for snippets, notes, HTTP, and math. massCode includes Code, Notes, HTTP, Math, Drawings, and Tools.
 Cacher focuses on snippets.

 - You want to bring existing snippets into local storage. massCode imports public GitHub Gist URLs, VS Code snippets JSON, Raycast snippets JSON, SnippetsLab JSON, and Obsidian markdown folders.